-Auto insurance consumers are on the hunt for the best car insurance company in the U.S., and the trend of increasing car insurance rates from 2022 is expected to continue in 2023.
+Auto insurance consumers are searching for the best car insurance companies in the U.S., and the trend of increasing car insurance rates from 2022 is continuing in 2023.

 If you’re looking for a list of the best car insurance companies, CarInsurance.com’s top 10 list will help you determine which auto insurance company best suits your needs.
 For some, the price may be the biggest consideration for car insurance, while for others, it may be customer satisfaction or claims satisfaction.

 What are the 10 best auto insurance companies in 2023?

 In the fall of 2022, Insure.com surveyed over 1,500 people about insurance and gathered and analyzed the companies’ rate data, AM Best grades and National Association of Insurance Commissioners (NAIC) complaint scores to select the nation’s best auto insurance companies.